 6. Grow a cress head

 Get the kids making a fun cress head using an empty half-cut egg shell, cotton wool and some kitchen towel.
 Decorate the egg shell with a friendly face, pop a small amount of damp kitchen towel into the bottom of the egg shell, followed by some damp cotton wool.
 Sprinkle a few cress seeds over the top and shoots will start to appear within a week.
+Growing herbs is an easy gardening idea to encourage kids’ initial interest in growing their own plants.
+It requires minimal effort and can be done indoors.
+They can watch their efforts grow any time of the day too!

 7. Look after the bees